abdelrahman-mo7amd/LEGO-Injury/README.md

 ---

+## AI declaration

+i have used AI for giving me the idea, solving some logic problems in JS, like certificate generating, and also for generating the README banner above.

+---

 > *"I stepped on a LEGO at 3AM.
 I needed closure.
 I built an enitre wep app instead of going back to sleep.
 No regrets."*
 > --> The developer, probably.